snl-dakota/dakota/docs/user/usingdakota/output/graphicslegacy.rst

    :ref:`completely replaced by functionality provided in the Dakota graphical user interface (GUI) <chartreuse-main>`.

-The X Windows graphics option is invoked by including the ``graphics`` flag in the environment specification of the input file (see :numref:`output:incont`).
+The X Windows graphics option is invoked by including the :dakkw:`environment-graphics` flag in the environment specification of the input file (see :numref:`output:incont`).
 The graphics display the values of each response function (e.g., objective and constraint functions) and each parameter for the function evaluations in the study.